opera-adt/distmetrics/README.md

 ## Background

-This is a python implementation of disturbance metrics for OPERA RTC-S1 Algorithms.
+This is a python implementation of disturbance metrics for OPERA RTC-S1 data.
 Right now, it has the Mahalanobis distance for dual polarization imagary.
+The intention is to use this library to systematically define disturbance in the RTC imagery.

 ## Installation for development